Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/README.md

 The Visualzation Report is as follows
 > Compare the sales and orders using single chart and  which month got the highest sales and orders?
-![Sales and Orders Using a Single chart](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Sales%20vs%20orders.PNG) and we observeed that March Has the Highest sales and orders
+![Sales and Orders Using a Single chart](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Sales%20vs%20orders.PNG)

 > who purchased more - men or women in 2022?
-![who purchased more - men or women in 2022](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Gender.PNG) we see that women purchase more than men
+![who purchased more - men or women in 2022](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Gender.PNG)

 > what are different order status in 2022
 ![what are different order status in 2022](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/order%20status.PNG)